Main page content

 b) expenses that are provided from a federal or other sponsored program;

-c) existing U. T. System-owned equipment or institution facilities; and
+c) existing U. T. System Administration-owned equipment or institution facilities; and

-d) unallowable costs as defined in OMB A-21, Section J.
+d) unallowable costs as defined in 2 CFR 200 subpart E.

 a) Costs for cost sharing may consist of allowable direct or indirect costs and must meet the same tests as those charged to the sponsored projects.
 Examples of eligible costs include the following:

-i. allowable and allocable costs under OMB A-21 and A-10 and the terms and conditions of the sponsored agreement; and
+i. allowable and allocable costs under 2 CFR 200 and the terms and conditions of the sponsored agreement; and

 ii. cost of equipment purchased necessary for the completion of the project.

 b) Salaries, wages, and benefits in excess of regulatory salary rate caps are considered voluntary committed cost sharing.
-(Refer to INT159, Institutional Base Salary Policy.)
+(Refer to HOP 2.1.6, Institutional Base Salary Policy.)

 a) Consideration should be given to the administrative requirements and responsibilities inherent in the cost sharing commitment to determine the cost effectiveness and the expected benefits of cost sharing, prior to making such commitments.
-Departments must obtain approval for cost sharing commitments from the Office of the Controller and the Executive Vice Chancellor for Business Affairs prior to proposal submission.
+Departments must obtain approval for cost sharing commitments from the Office of Budget and Planning and the Executive Vice Chancellor for Business Affairs prior to proposal submission.

 b) In addition, a PI is required to